Introduction to Using PxPlus

 Graphical User Interfaces

-Your graphical user interface (GUI) may be the biggest selling feature of your application, and PxPlus has the all tools necessary to adapt and incorporate powerful, effective graphical functionality.
+Your graphical user interface may be the biggest selling feature of your application, and PxPlus has the all tools necessary to adapt and incorporate powerful, effective graphical functionality.
 This includes the development of panels (windows or forms), menus, toolbars, buttons, radio buttons, check boxes, list boxes, and scrollbars - just to name a few.
 It also has the flexibility to take your application from the Windows environment into Web-based accessibility.

-A GUI application is designed so that the user is able to interact with the software in a manner similar to the physical manipulations in the real world.
+A graphical user interface application is designed so that the user is able to interact with the software in a manner similar to the physical manipulations in the real world.
 For example, in a typical "windowing" operating system, files are represented by file icons.
 Data in a file can be moved to a new location by simply moving the icon via the mouse pointer.
 Behind-the-scenes, this physical interaction is translated into commands sent automatically to the application.

 Concepts and Terminology

-GUI development is similar to other types of programming, except for the following:
+Graphical user interface development is similar to other types of programming, except for the following:

-GUI Terminology
+Terminology

 Term